Normal school: United Kingdom

 In the United Kingdom, teacher training colleges were once named as such, and were independent institutions.

 Following the recommendation of the 1963 Robbins Report into higher education, teacher training colleges were renamed "Colleges of Education".
 Later in the 20th century some became a "College of Higher Education" or an "Institute of Higher Education".
 For information about academic divisions devoted to this field outside of the United States and Canada, see Postgraduate Training in Education (disambiguation).

 The long-term restructuring of higher education in the UK, beginning in the 1990s, has resulted in establishments either taking the status of "university" or merging.
-The University of Chester, founded by the Anglican church, traces its roots back to 1839 as the earliest teacher training college in the United Kingdom.
+The University of Chester, founded by the Church of England, traces its roots back to 1839 as the earliest teacher training college in the United Kingdom.
 Others were also established by religious institutions, and most were single-sex until World War II.
 Since then, they have either become multi-discipline universities in their own right (e.g. Bishop Grosseteste University; University of Chester; Edge Hill University; St Mary's University, Twickenham; Newman University, Birmingham; Plymouth Marjon University; University of Winchester; University of Worcester; York St John University) or merged with another university to become its faculty of education (e.g. Moray House).

 In Wales there were at least three institutions which included the word "Normal" in their name: Normal School, Brecon, subsequently relocated to become Normal College Swansea (where the academic and mathematician John Viriamu Jones was educated); and Normal College, Bangor (founded 1858), which survived until 1996, when it became part of University of Wales Bangor.
 The latter was one of the last institutions in the UK to retain the word "Normal" in its name.